JuliaAI/MLJ.jl/docs/src/adding_models_for_general_use.md

 class being the normal class and the second class being the outlier.
 Probabilistic models predict a `UnivariateFinite` estimate of those classes.

+It is typically possible to automatically convert an outlier detection model to a probabilistic or deterministic model if the training scores are stored in the model's `report`.
+Below mentioned `OutlierDetection.jl` package, for example, stores the training scores under the `scores` key in the `report` returned from `fit`.
+It is then possible to use model wrappers such as `OutlierDetection.ProbabilisticDetector` to automatically convert a model to enable predictions of the required output type.

 !!! note "External outlier detection packages"

     [OutlierDetection.jl](https://github.com/OutlierDetectionJL/OutlierDetection.jl)